BRGM/ComPASS/doc/introduction.rst

 .. code-block:: shell

-  python3 -m pip install scikit-build sortedcontainers vtkwriters
+  python3 -m pip install scikit-build setuptools-scm sortedcontainers verstr vtkwriters

 .. note::
    The installation of PETSc is undoubtedly one of the trickiest part.